Spectral gap of scl in graphs of groups and $3$-manifolds

 \begin{defn} A group $G$ has a \emph{spectral gap} $C>0$ if for any $g\in G$ either $\scl_G(g)\ge C$ or $\scl_G(g)=0$.
 If in addition, the case $\scl_G(g)=0$ only occurs when $g$ is torsion, we say $G$ has a \emph{strong spectral gap} $C$. \end{defn}

-Many classes of groups are known to have a spectral gap. \begin{enumerate} \item $G$ trivially has a spectral gap $C$ for any $C>0$ if $\scl_G$ vanishes on $B_1^H(G)$, which is the case if $G$ is amenable \cite[Theorem 2.47]{Cal:sclbook} or an irreducible lattice in a semisimple Lie group of higher rank \cite{BurgerMonod,BurgerMonod02}; the gap is strong if $G$ is abelian; \item $G$ has a strong spectral gap $1/2$ if $G$ is residually free \cite{DH91}; \item $\delta$-hyperbolic groups have gaps depending on the number of generators and $\delta$ \cite{CF:sclhypgrp}; the gap is strong if the group is also torsion-free; \item Any finite index subgroup of the mapping class group of a (possibly punctured) closed surface has a spectral gap \cite{BBF}; \item All right-angled Artin groups have a strong gap $1/2$ \cite{Heuer} (see \cite{RAAGgap1,RAAGgap2} for earlier weaker estimates); \item All Baumslag--Solitar groups have a gap $1/12$ \cite{CFL16}. \end{enumerate} Our Theorem \ref{theorem: 3 manifold gap intro} adds all $3$-manifold groups to the list.
+Many classes of groups are known to have a spectral gap. \begin{enumerate} \item $G$ trivially has a spectral gap $C$ for any $C>0$ if $\scl_G$ vanishes on $B_1^H(G)$, which is the case if $G$ is amenable \cite[Theorem 2.47]{Cal:sclbook} or an irreducible lattice in a semisimple Lie group of higher rank \cite{BurgerMonod,BurgerMonod02}.
+The gap is strong if $G$ is abelian; \item $G$ has a strong spectral gap $1/2$ if $G$ is residually free \cite{DH91}. \item $\delta$-hyperbolic groups have gaps depending on the number of generators and $\delta$ \cite{CF:sclhypgrp}.
+The gap is strong if the group is also torsion-free. \item Any finite index subgroup of the mapping class group of a (possibly punctured) closed surface has a spectral gap \cite{BBF}.
+Moreover, each such mapping class group contains a finite index (torsion-free) subgroup $G$ that has a strong spectral gap $\epsilon>0$. \item All right-angled Artin groups have a strong gap $1/2$ \cite{Heuer}; See \cite{RAAGgap1,RAAGgap2} for earlier weaker estimates. \item All Baumslag--Solitar groups have a gap $1/12$ \cite{CFL16}. \end{enumerate} Our Theorem \ref{theorem: 3 manifold gap intro} adds all $3$-manifold groups to the list.